-Building permit means an official document or certificate issued by the city urban development department that authorizes performance of a specific activity relating to constructing, reconstructing, enlarging, extending, or structurally altering any building or structure, including interior alterations.
+Building permit means an official document or certificate issued by the city permitting department that authorizes performance of a specific activity relating to constructing, reconstructing, enlarging, extending, or structurally altering any building or structure, including interior alterations.

-Certificate of occupancy means an official document, issued by the city urban development department, that certifies completion of a permitted structure in accordance with the provisions of established codes and other laws.
+Certificate of occupancy means an official document, issued by the city permitting department, that certifies completion of a permitted structure in accordance with the provisions of established codes and other laws.